Quick Answer

 Monday CRM suits agencies where project management and CRM overlap.
 This is common in creative, digital, and consulting teams.
 The visual board interface lets you track deals, manage client onboarding, assign tasks, and automate status updates all in one workspace.

 However, it’s more flexible than a traditional CRM, which makes it adaptable to unusual workflows, but that flexibility also means it requires some upfront configuration to get right.
+Once it’s set up around your process, though, it tends to stick.
+Teams use it because it matches how they already think about work.

 Best for: Digital, creative, or consulting agencies where client work and sales overlap heavily.